- Set up and training

 Payment can be made either by adding a credit card which will be invoiced automatically or by having invoices automatically sent to the appropriate person/people who then pay the invoice manually.

-All possible costs that may be associated with your Scholastica account:
+All possible costs that may be associated with your Scholastica account can be found on our Pricing page:

 - Peer Review

-- If set to Journal pays: $10 USD per submission received
+- If set to Journal pays: Journal is billed monthly for each submission received in that 30 day period

-- If set to Author pays: Author will cover the cost of $10 USD themselves when they submit
+- If set to Author pays: Author will cover the submission fee cost themselves when they submit

 - OA Publishing